Equivariant Neural Simulators for Stochastic Spatiotemporal Dynamics: Background and related work

 \subsection{Simulation with neural networks}

-Two commonly used backbone architectures for neural simulation are graph neural networks for operating on arbitrary geometries~\cite{sanchez-gonzalez2020, Battaglia2016interaction, chang2017a, pfaff2021meshgnnsim, li2018learnparticledynamics, brandstetter2022message, Horie2022, allen2023rigidgnn, wu2023adaptivesim} and convolution-based models~\cite{stachenfeld2021learned, gupta2022pdebench, li2021fno} for regular grids.
+Two commonly used backbone architectures for neural simulation are graph neural networks for operating on arbitrary geometries~\cite{sanchez-gonzalez2020, Battaglia2016interaction, chang2017a, pfaff2021meshgnnsim, li2018learnparticledynamics, brandstetter2022message, Horie2022, allen2023rigidgnn, wu2023adaptivesim} and convolution-based models for regular grids~\cite{stachenfeld2021learned, gupta2022pdebench, li2021fno}.
 Recently, the embedding of symmetries beyond permutation and translation equivariance has become a topic of active research, for example in the domains of fluid dynamics and turbulence modeling~\cite{Ling2016, wang2021symmetrydynamics, Wang2022approxequivdyn}, climate science~\cite{bonev2023sfno}, and various other systems with Euclidean symmetries~\cite{Satorras2021EnGNN, Horie2022, huang2022equiGnnMech}.
-Although these methods stress the relevance of equivariant simulation, they do not apply to the stochastic setting.
-On the other hand, a variety of methods have been proposed for probabilistic simulation.
-Latent neural NSDES~\cite{li2020scalable} and ODE$^2$VAE~\cite{Yildiz2019ode2vae} simulate dynamics by probabilistically evolving a (stochastic) differential equation in latent space.
-Alternatively, methods like Bayesian neural networks (BNNs) and Gaussian processes (GPs) have also been applied to probabilistic simulation~\cite{mueller2022BNNfluid, yildiz2022GPODE}.
-Finally, NSPDEs are able to effectively approximate solutions of stochastic partial differential equations~\cite{salvi2022spdes}.
-As these methods are probabilistic, they can be applied to stochastic simulation tasks.
-However, they do not incorporate general symmetries into their models.
-In contrast, we show how embedding equivariance constraints in \modelname{} enhances its performance.
+Although these works stress the relevance of equivariant simulation, they do not apply to the stochastic setting due to their deterministic nature.